 Cleaning and Maintenance

 The cleaning involved with the Breville Oracle Touch is pretty similar to your standard espresso machine.
 You need to dispose of the espresso puck (the presence of a solenoid valve produces a dry coffee puck making it easy to knock out) and wipe down the steam wand and group head after each use.
 The machine has a programmed cleaning and descaling cycle you can run, and it automatically notifies you when this is due.
+See our guide to how to clean a Breville espresso machine for detailed instructions.

 Finally, the elephant in the room needs to be addressed.
 At $2500, this is one pricey machine (I’ve purchased a car for cheaper than this!)
 Is it worth the huge price tag?
 The answer is that it depends on your end goal.
 If you want a super-automatic espresso machine, then we would argue that the Breville Oracle Touch is one of the best on the market at the moment and well worth the price.
 It produces a high-quality shot of espresso and perfectly textured milk.
 If you are a home barista who wants to explore espresso, you will likely find that it does not offer enough control.